 - Provide a name for the geocode service.

-- Under Location, for Folder, optionally provide a server folder name to specify an existing folder or a new folder.
+- Optionally, under Location, for Folder, provide a name of an existing server folder or a new folder.

 By default, the service is stored in the root folder of the server.

-- Under Finish Staging, click Analyze to identify potential issues or limitations.
+- Under Finish Staging, click Analyze to review for problems.

-The Messages tab displays errors and warnings raised by the analysis.
-Right-click a message to get more information, access the associated help topic, or access suggested fixes.
+Errors and warnings are listed on the Messages tab.
+Right-click a message to open its help topic or take corrective action in the software.
 Errors must be resolved before you can save the service definition.
 Resolving warnings is recommended but not required.

 - After you have resolved errors, and optionally resolved warnings, click Save.